UniversalDependencies/docs/_eme/index.md

 * The dependency linking the core arguments with the NPs semantically related to the core-arguments are `obl` ([oblique](https://universaldependencies.org/u/dep/obl.html)).

 * The object of transitive verbs is always indexed by `Rel=Ncont`.
-Tupinambá has transitive verbs only when objects are third person.
+Teko has transitive verbs only when objects are third person.
 In the other cases a predicative possession is used.
 When the object is third person, the feature [Person](https://universaldependencies.org/u/feat/Person.html) takes values combining both arguments (S and O): `Person=13`, `Person=23`, and `Person=33`.
 * Other combinations of person indexes occur in the case of 1 &#8594; 2.
 Two portmanteau pronouns are available: _oro_- 1 &#8594; 2.SG, and _opo_- 1 &#8594; 2.PL:

 ```